darneson/CovidPPI/README.md

 - mask-use-by-county.txt - Mask Use By County comes from a large number of interviews conducted online by the global data and survey firm Dynata at the request of The New York Times.
 The firm asked a question about mask use to obtain 250,000 survey responses between July 2 and July 14
 - mobility_report_US.txt - Google mobility report which charts movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential
 - ACS2015_zctaallvars.csv - Social Deprivation Index is a composite measure of area level deprivation based on seven demographic characteristics collected in the American Community Survey (https://www.census.gov/programs-surveys/acs/) and used to quantify the socio-economic variation in health outcomes

+4).
+Put the files downloaded from our [figshare repository] and either the example [sample data](/CensusData/SampleData.xlsx) or data generated using the provided script [GenerateSampleData.Rmd](/GenerateSampleData.Rmd) into a directory called <b>CensusData</b> which is inside of your working directory.

+5).
+Get a US Census API key from: (https://api.census.gov/data/key_signup.html)[https://api.census.gov/data/key_signup.html]